droid85real/obsidian/Java/JAVA.md

 # Method Reference
 https://youtu.be/ar5jQQRWxFM
 https://www.geeksforgeeks.org/method-references-in-java-with-examples/
-+ Method reference are a shorthand notation of a lambda expression to call a method directly.
++ Method reference are a shorthand notation of a lambda expression to call a single method directly.
++ They allow you to refer to methods or constructors without invoking them.

 ```java
 //lambda expression